dayton-outar/glif/algos/README.md

 [^1]: Chapter 1 - The Role of Algorithms in Computing.
 Introduction to Algorithms, 4<sup>th</sup> Edition by Thomas Cormen
 [^2]: Chapter 4 - Divide-and-Conquer.
 Introduction to Algorithms, 4<sup>th</sup> Edition by Thomas Cormen
+[^3]: Chapter 5 - Divide and Conquer.
+The Algorithm Design Manual by Steven Skiena